Skip to main content

 Introduction

-This document describes how a store can be configured to use Tender Bags for some of its Cash Management functions.
+This guide describes how to configure a store to use Tender Bags for cash management functions.
 Tender Bags are physical bags designed for storing cash collected from a Terminal or from a Safe.

-For identification purposes, each of these bags is assigned a Bag ID and a Seal Number.
-These details will be documented in the relevant Cash Management sessions that are currently Active in the Safes or at the Terminals.
+For identification purposes, each bag is assigned a Bag ID and a Seal Number.
+These details are documented in the relevant cash management sessions that are currently active in the Safes or at the Terminals.

 Tender Bags are associated with numerous cash management functions such as: